SalmaBoukhris/Databricks-Certified-Data-Engineer-Associate---Preparation/1- Databricks Lakehouse Platform/Section 2 : Introduction to Databricks Lakehouse Platform/README.md

 ---

 ### 1. Policy
-- Controls what users are allowed to configure.
+Controls what users are allowed to configure.

 ### **a) Unrestricted**
-- The user can pick any settings.
-In enterprises, admins often lock this down for cost/security reasons.

-- **Access** → User can configure **any settings** (cluster size, runtime, autoscaling, etc.).
+- **Access**: User can configure **any settings** (cluster size, runtime, autoscaling, etc.).
-- **Purpose** → Maximum flexibility for advanced work.
+- **Purpose**: Maximum flexibility for advanced work.
-- **Limits** → None by default — you can choose very large/expensive clusters.
+- **Limits**: None by default — you can choose very large/expensive clusters.
-- **Risk** → High cost/security risk, so enterprises usually disable this or apply guardrails.
+- **Risk**:High cost/security risk, so enterprises usually disable this or apply guardrails.
+- In enterprises, admins often lock this down for cost/security reasons.

 ### **b) Personal Compute**

-This is a **default policy** that creates **lightweight, single-user clusters**.
+- This is a **default policy** that creates **lightweight, single-user clusters**.
-It’s designed for **personal use, prototyping, and smaller workloads**.
+- It’s designed for **personal use, prototyping, and smaller workloads**.
 - You get **single-user access only** *(the cluster is bound to your account)*.
 - It **prevents sharing** or team-wide usage.
 - It typically **restricts large instance types** to control costs.